rancher/quickstart/README.md

 ### OTC Notes
 - Each VM has a Floating IP, main.tf.snat provides an non-working example with SNAT
-- Copy Instance- and EIP block in main.tf to scale up your cluster
+- Copy Instance- and EIP block in main.tf to scale up your cluster use -all, -controlplane, -etcd, -worker to specify role

 **Please be aware that you will be responsible for the usage charges with  OTC**